tomasmcguinness/homeassistant-mixergy/README.md

 * Put better icons into the status
 * Ensure authentication token expiry is handled correctly.
 * Create a nice Lovelace card that provides a visual representation of the tank's state.
+* Maybe get this component merged into the HomeAssistant core
+* Get the Mixergy icon added, to improve the installation